pevargas/Computer-Graphics/README.md

  * object.c

 ###Athena.h
-A library used to help draw
+A library used to help draw.
  * axis.c
  * shapes.c